 The Foreign Account Tax Compliance Act imposes a 30% U.S. withholding tax on certain U.S. source payments, including interest (and OID), dividends, other fixed or determinable annual or periodical gain, profits, and income, and on the gross proceeds from a disposition of property of a type which can produce U.S. source interest or dividends ("Withholdable Payments"), if paid to a foreign financial institution (including amounts paid to a foreign financial institution on behalf of a holder), unless such institution enters into an agreement with the Treasury Department to collect and provide to the Treasury Department substantial information regarding U.S. account holders, including certain account holders that are foreign entities with U.S. owners, with such institution.
 A note may constitute an account for these purposes.
-The legislation also
+The legislation also generally imposes a withholding tax of 30% on Withholdable Payments made to a non-financial foreign entity unless such entity provides the withholding agent with a certification that it does not have any substantial U.S. owners or a certification identifying the direct and indirect substantial U.S. owners of the entity.

-The U.S. Treasury Department and the Internal Revenue Service have announced that withholding on payments of gross proceeds from a sale or redemption of the notes will only apply to payments made after December 31, 2018.
-However, recently proposed regulations eliminate the requirement of withholding on gross proceeds from the sale or disposition of financial instruments.
+Recently proposed regulations eliminate the requirement of withholding on gross proceeds from the sale or disposition of financial instruments.
 The U.S. Treasury Department has indicated that taxpayers may rely on these proposed regulations pending their finalization.
 If we determine withholding is appropriate with respect to the notes, we will withhold tax at the applicable statutory rate, and we will not pay any additional amounts in respect of such withholding.
 Account holders subject to information reporting requirements pursuant to the Foreign Account Tax Compliance Act may include holders of the notes.
 Foreign financial institutions and non-financial foreign entities located in jurisdictions that have an intergovernmental agreement with the United States governing the Foreign Account Tax Compliance Act may be subject to different rules.
 Holders are urged to consult with their own tax advisors regarding the possible implications of this legislation on their investment in the notes.